jcheng31/ayulin.net/Content/_posts/2014-08-26-of-rice-and-pen.md

 ---
 layout: post
-title: Of Rice and Pens
+title: Of Rice and Pen
 description: And terrible puns.
 date: 2014-08-26 11:29:24 +08:00
 ---